BrianENguyen/brianenguyen.com/pages/blog/universal-studios.md

 -   Everything in Super Nintendo Land
 -   New Simpsons environment
 -   The Wizarding World of Harry Potter
--   Secret Life of Pets - Off the Leash
+-   The Secret Life of Pets - Off the Leash
 -   Pink&rsquo;s Hot Dogs
 -   Every attraction that I&rsquo;ve already experienced and liked
 -   Jurassic World - The Ride